WHATS HOT

 Taboos Around the World – How Women Get Pregnant and Live With the Customs

-is a blessing and to ensure for the mother and baby, there are certain taboos in almost every society.
-It may not directly reflect the aspect of pregnancy but many communities believe certain things aren’t for pregnant women during their third .
-There are a few interesting taboos from around the that teach us about cultures’ perception of what can affect a fetus.
+is a blessing and to ensure safety for the mother and baby, there are certain taboos in almost every society.
+It may not directly reflect the health aspect of but many communities believe certain things aren’t good for pregnant women during their third trimester.
+There are a few interesting taboos from around the world that teach us about cultures’ perception of what can affect a fetus.

 Japan